The Brownian Web as a random $\mathbb R$-tree: Introduction

 \section{Introduction}

 The Brownian Web is a random object that can be heuristically described as a collection of coalescing Brownian motions starting from every space-time point in $\R^2$, a typical realisation of which is displayed in Figure~\ref{fig:BW}.
 Its study originated in the PhD thesis of Arratia~\cite{A}, who was interested in the Voter model~\cite{Lig}, its dual, given by a family of (backward) coalescing random walks, and their diffusive scaling limit.
-Rediscovered by T\'oth and Werner in~\cite{TW}, the authors provided the first thorough construction, determined its main properties and used it to introduce the so-called true self-repelling motion.
+It was rediscovered by T\'oth and Werner in~\cite{TW}, where they provided the first thorough construction, determined its main properties, and used it to introduce the so-called true self-repelling motion.
 A different characterisation was subsequently given in~\cite{FINR} where, by means of a new topology, a sufficient condition for the convergence of families of coalescing random walks was derived.
-Later on, further generalisations via alternative approaches appeared, e.g. in~\cite{NT}, motivated by the connection with Hastings--Levitov planar aggregation models, and in~\cite{BGS}, where the optimal convergence condition was obtained and a family of coalescing Brownian motions on the Sierpinski gasket were built.
+Later on, further generalisations via alternative approaches appeared, e.g.\ in~\cite{NT} \dash motivated by the connection with Hastings--Levitov planar aggregation models \dash, in~\cite{BGS} \dash where the optimal convergence condition was obtained and a family of coalescing Brownian motions on the Sierpinski gasket was built \dash, and in~\cite{GSW} \dash where the Brownian Web was used to study the scaling limit of the genealogies of a population.
 For an account of further developments of the Brownian Web and the diverse contexts in which it emerged, we refer to the review paper~\cite{SSS}.